Ajibman/QuantumTrader-AI/QonexAI - Declaration.md

 📜
 📌Enter Qonex AI (Pronounced Konex)
 “Quantum-origin Neural Exchange
-System AI” where peace is the
+System AI” where peace is the Operating System and conceptually, a non-negitiable asset.
-Operating
-System.

 📌Rooted, peace-aligned artificial
 intelligence system, designed as a